 If you're already using a full-featured, cloud-based CMMS, and you really should be, now's a good time to mention to the CFO that setting up a preventive maintenance plan is like strapping rockets onto your CMMS ROI.
 The more you use it to save money, the better the company is leveraging its investment in the software.
 If you don't have a CMMS yet, or your current platform doesn't have a PM module, tell the CFO that now's the time to invest in one.
 As we'll soon see, a good CMMS makes preventive maintenance much easier.

 You might run into people who resist change no matter what you tell them.
 If something is new and different, they don't want to have anything to do with it.
-They might not believe you at first, but you can explain that the new preventive maintenance program will only be different and new for a short while, right at the beginning.
+They might not believe you at first, but you can explain that the new preventive maintenance software will only be different and new for a short while, right at the beginning.
 After that, it'll just be better than what they're dealing with now.

 Define preventive maintenance success